 Social Security disability cases based on fibromyalgia alone are generally difficult to win, and are always easier to win if other impairments are involved.
-(For more information, read our general article on getting disability for fibromyalgia.)
-Having said that, the outlook for fibromyalgia cases is starting to improve because more information is coming to light about the nature and causes of this illness.
+Having said that, the outlook for fibromyalgia cases is starting to improve because more information is coming to light about the nature and causes of this illness, and because of a ruling Social Security published on fibromyalgia that explains how Social Security is required to assess the condition.
+(For information on Social Security's fibromyalgia ruling, read our general article on getting disability for fibromyalgia.)

 Regardless of whether a claimant is applying for disability based solely on fibromyalgia or alleges several impairments, a case involving fibromyalgia can be strengthened by understanding how Social Security disability examiners consider medical evidence.